builtwithjavascript/countdown/README.md

   formatCurrentTime,
   type TCountdownCallback,
 } from '@builtwithjavascript/countdown'
-// import DatetimeLocalPicker from './datetime-local-picker.vue'; // This line seems to be from an example app, not the package itself.

 // 1.
 Define your callback function that will receive the updated time const countdownCallback: TCountdownCallback = (results) => {